capactio/capact/docs/proposal/20201209-action-rollback.md

     - if a given TypeInstance has more than two ancestors, skip it and its descendants.
     - get first revision for every TypeInstance nad collect `rollbackActionRef` value.
 Skip if empty.

+1. Prepare rollback plan.

-1. Prepare workflow, which combines `rollbackActionRef` workflows for every TypeInstance into one workflow and deletes all unused TypeInstances as a final step.
+   - Rollback plan combines `rollbackActionRef` workflows for every TypeInstance as sequence of Action Custom Resources.
+   - Last step of the full rollback plan deletes all unused TypeInstances as a final step.

 **Update**